markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 print(calcMape(test_df_final$predicted_monthly_views, test_df_final$monthly_page_views))
 ```

 Our MAPE is about 35%, which is considerably better than the MAPE on our holdout set.
 However, our prediction of the Patriots only winning 2 games was wrong.
 The patriots won 3 post season games and beat the Seattle Seahawks 28-24 to win the superbowl.
-So what would've happened if our external regressor was correct (i.e., 3 instead of 2)?
+So what would've happened if the value of our external regressor was correct (i.e., 3 instead of 2)?
 Or maybe we were too conservative and only predicted 1 win.
 How would each of these scenarios affected our forecasting accuracy?
 Let's find out.

 ```r
 what_if_df = data.frame(year = rep(test_df_final$year, 3),